Azure-Samples/azure-sdk-for-js-keyvault-secrets-get-nodejs-managedid/README.md

 2. Set environment variables in the **Settings** > **Configuration** > **Application Settings** of your Web App.
 You can also change the value of the variables from `null` in the index.js file.

 3. This repository is ready to be deployed using local git.
 Read this tutorial to get more information on [how to push using local git through portal].

-## Summary
-The Web App was successfully able to get a secret at runtime from Azure Key Vault using your developer account during development, and using Azure Managed Identities when deployed to Azure, without any code change between local development environment and Azure.
-As a result, you did not have to explicitly handle a service principal credential to authenticate to Azure AD to get a token to call Key Vault.
-You do not have to worry about renewing the service principal credential either, since Azure Managed Identities takes care of that.

 ## Troubleshooting
 ### Common issues across environments: